 The bankruptcy meaning is not to punish you and leave you with nothing.
 Therefore, each province and territory has its own exemptions to the bankruptcy law that outline which of your assets, and how much equity, you are allowed to retain.

 In a bankruptcy, assets are important.
 Losing a car is a common concern for those considering filing a bankruptcy in Canada.
-All provinces have laws that exempt one vehicle up to a certain dollar amount from seizure by the trustee.
+All provinces have laws that exempt one vehicle up to a certain dollar amount from seizure by the Licensed Insolvency Trustee.
 For example, in Ontario, you can own a vehicle up to the value of $6,600 or less and its considered exempt.
 If, however, the vehicle exceeds the exemption amount, you may still be able to keep the vehicle.
-You could opt to buy back the non-exempt portion from the trustee during the period of bankruptcy.
+You could opt to buy back the non-exempt portion from the Licensed Insolvency Trustee during the period of bankruptcy.
 For example, if you owned a car with a value of $8,000, the non-exempt portion of the vehicle would be $1,400 (being the difference between the fair market value and the exemption amount).
-You could make monthly payments to the trustee during the bankruptcy to keep the vehicle.
+You could make monthly payments to them during the bankruptcy to keep the vehicle.
 If you lease or finance a vehicle and file a bankruptcy, you can keep your vehicle if you are current and remain current on your car loan or lease payments.
 The leasing or financing company can, however, repossess your vehicle if you default on the agreed terms per the leasing or financing agreement.

 Are You Considering Bankruptcy?

 Depending on your financial situation, filing for bankruptcy may make sense for you.
 However, for many people, bankruptcy is not the only option.
-By meeting with a Trustee, you can understand all of the options that are available to you and make an informed choice for your unique situation.
+By meeting with a Licensed Insolvency Trustee, you can understand all of the options that are available to you and make an informed choice for your unique situation.
 Contact Farber today to book a free debt relief consultation.
 This can help you become debt free and give you a chance to rebuild your financial life.